Chaoqi-LIU/sim_env/README.md

 # A collection of simulation benchmarks for robot policy research

 Currently we included `robocasa`, `robomimic`, `rlbench`, `metaworld`, `libero`.
 They all supports asynchronous vectorized policy evaluation.
 Find more instructions on each environment below.
+Also check `conda_yaml` for installation commands.

 ## For MetaWorld